The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 But under a new system that came into play in September 2014, banks will try to take the payment again between 2pm to 2.30pm on that same day.
 This window gives you extra time to top up your account and avoid a missed payment charge from your bank, service or utility provider, as well as cancelled subscriptions.

 Though some services might just take double the amount with next month’s Direct Debit, it’s better to ensure all payments go on time.
 You won’t want to fork out charges from the company and have to budget for a double payment or deal with cancelled services and subscriptions.

 We won’t charge

 Unlike banks who charge for a returned Direct Debit, we won’t charge you for late or missed payments.
 We will manage your account carefully and notify you on the payment date if the balance isn’t enough to cover your Direct Debit.
 This gives you peace of mind that you can pay in cash and ensure bills and payments are covered.

-If you realise that you’ve not got enough in your thinkmoney Personal Account to cover a Direct Debit, get in touch with our Money Managers.
+If you realise that you’ve not got enough in your thinkmoney Managed Current Account to cover a Direct Debit, get in touch with our Money Managers.
 They can take a look at your budgeting with you and see if there are any upcoming bills they can temporarily free up money from.

 Set a budget